rmmccar92/rmmccar92/README.md

 <div align="center">
  <img src="https://rmmccar92.vercel.app/api/now-playing">
  <p>
- You can check out how I this ⬆️<a href="https://github.com/rmmccar92/rmmccar92/blob/main/credits.md">Here!</a>
+ You can check out how I did this ⬆️<a href="https://github.com/rmmccar92/rmmccar92/blob/main/credits.md">Here!</a>
 </div>
 ## Here are some of the tools I've worked with:
 <p align="center">